 This is the second in a series of posts about the projects I“ve been doing as part of my Masters in Information Design at the University of Reading.
 Book design was the second project we had and perhaps the one I most dreaded.
 Only one term in and feeling my lack of design experience very keenly, the thought […]Read more "Book design: making food good"

 While I find myself increasingly sceptical about the worth of infographics, and indeed increasingly frustrated that they’re not treated with the due care and attention they need to be to actually tell their story, they sure can be pretty on occasion.
 (Okay, I’m a sucker for pretty).
-Have a look at the shortlist for the Information is Beautiful […]Read more "Noted: visualization awards shortlist"
+Have a look at the shortlist for the Information is Beautiful visualisation awards: […]Read more "Noted: visualization awards shortlist"

 This is the first in a series of posts about the projects I’ve been doing as part of my Masters in Information Design at the University of Reading.
 Information design is a diverse subject that takes in many disciplines.
-One of those is wayfinding — the art and psychology of leading people in the right direction, whether […]Read more "Wayfinding: Harris Garden"
+One of those is wayfinding — the art and psychology of leading people in the right direction, whether they […]Read more "Wayfinding: Harris Garden"

 The charity Cerebra asked for a way of explaining what you might get by claiming Disability Living Allowance (DLA) for parents and carers of children (under 16) with disabilities.
 This is what I produced for them:Read more "A guide to Disability Living Allowance (DLA)"

 One of the impressions I get about the United States as an outside observer is that there’s an awful lot of cultural appropriation going on.
 People seem to like to be from somewhere else, originally, and to be very proud of that heritage.
 Not being American, or ever having visited America, I can’t lay any claim to […]Read more "Stereotypes"